 Ovarian cancer, which forms in the ovaries or fallopian tubes, is the second most common gynecologic cancer in the United States.
-In 2019 there were 1,597 new cases of ovarian cancer diagnosed in Florida, with half among women 63 years old and older.
+In 2019, there were 1,597 new cases of ovarian cancer diagnosed in Florida, with half being among women 63 years old and older.

 Several factors can affect a woman’s risk of ovarian cancer, including:

-Talk to your health care provider about what screening tests may be appropriate for you.
+Talk to your health care provider about what screening tests may be appropriate.

 Head, Neck, Throat and Mouth Cancers